Geostatistic/steno3dpy/docs/content/quickstart.rst

                               description='My first project',
                               public=True)

-Here, we will create a topographic surface of a sinc function.
+Here, we will create a topographic surface of a `sinc function <https://en.wikipedia.org/wiki/Sinc_function>`_.
 We will use `numpy <http://docs.scipy.org/doc/numpy/reference/>`_ to do this.

 .. code:: python